 This Commons Library briefing paper examines the key funding pressures facing adult social care services in England and evidence of the impacts of these pressures on social care and health services.
-The paper explains the additional funding for adult social care that the Government has made available in this Parliament, and discusses stakeholder concerns about a growing social care ‘funding gap’ and the need for a long-term sustainable funding solution.Jump to full report >>
+The paper explains the additional short-term, ring-fenced funding that has been committed to adult social care between 2016/17 and 2019/20, and outlines concerns about a social care funding gap and financial uncertainty post 2020.Jump to full report >>

-The combination of a growing and ageing population, increasingly complex care needs, reductions in funding to local government and increases in core care costs have placed adult social care services under increasing pressure.
+Adult social care services in England are facing significant funding pressures, due to the combination of a growing and ageing population, increasingly complex care needs, reductions in central goverment funding to local authorities and increases in care costs.

 Commentators are increasingly concerned that, due to reductions in social care services, more people who need care are not having their care needs met.
 There is also evidence that care providers are facing quality challenges and the care provider market is becoming increasingly precarious.
 Furthermore, in some areas a lack of suitable care provision is adding to pressures in the health service.